 More generally, this cipher mode fails to provide the cryptographic property of [diffusion](#).
 Specifically, if an algorithm provides diffusion, then, when we change a single bit of the plaintext, we expect half of the bits of the ciphertext to change.
-However, the example in Figure 5 illustrates a case where changing a single bit of the plaintext caused zero bits of the ciphertext to change, a clear violation of the expectations of this property.
+However, the example in Figure 5 illustrates a case where changing a single bit of the plaintext to form the following block caused zero bits of the ciphertext to change in the following block, a clear violation of the expectations of this property.
 The property of diffusion is vital in secure cryptographic algorithms so that patterns in the plaintext are not visible as patterns in the ciphertext.